wojtask/clrs4e-solutions/README.md

 both **CormenSol** and **CormenPy**, and shift my attention to adapt the solutions for the fourth edition, while translating them to English &mdash; the process I refer to as **migration**.

-The work on the current project started on January 1, 2023.
+The work on the current project began on January 1, 2023.

 ### Progress